Meet the Clinical Pharmacists Team

 Angela Renall

-Team Lead and Pharmacist Prescriber, Dunedin
+Programme Lead and Practice-based Pharmacist Prescriber, Dunedin

 Originally from Tāmaki Makaurau Auckland, I have called Ōtepoti Dunedin home since 2011.
 I have the privilege to work in a split roll, first as programme lead for pharmacy where I lead a team of amazing pharmacists employed at WellSouth and provide guidance to the wider WellSouth Community about anything related to pharmacy in Southern.